aerospike-community/aerospike-linqpad-driver/AIContext/SystemInstruction.MethodSyntax.md

 For IEnumerable<AValue>, use OfType<T>(), Cast<T>(), or Convert<T>() depending on whether exact type filtering, strict casting, or coercion is desired.
 Use ToExpBin() for an Aerospike expression bin reference and ToExpVal() for an Aerospike expression literal when building server-side expressions from AValues.

+Important AValue null normalization rule:
+When a generated property, nested document value, list, map, JSON value, or CDT value may already be AValue or may be null, prefer value.ToAValue() to normalize it before AValue/CDT navigation.
+ToAValue() returns the original AValue when the value is already an AValue; when the source value is null, it returns AValue.Empty.
+Do not replace nullable CDT/list/map/document values with CLR fallback containers such as new List<System.Text.Json.JsonDocument>() when the next operation is AValue navigation.
+Prefer let invoices = customer.Invoices.ToAValue() over let invoices = customer.Invoices ?? new List<System.Text.Json.JsonDocument>().
+After normalization, use IsEmpty, AsEnumerable(), TryGetValue(...), CanConvert<T>(), and Convert<T>().
+Use CLR fallback containers only when the subsequent code truly requires a concrete CLR collection type rather than AValue/CDT navigation.

-Important AValue-backed map key rule:
+Important AValue-keyed dictionary TryGetValue rule:
-Some map, dictionary, JSON, and CDT structures may expose keys as `AValue` instances rather than plain CLR key types.
+Some map, dictionary, JSON, and CDT structures may expose keys as AValue instances rather than plain CLR key types.
-When searching `IEnumerable<KeyValuePair<TKey,TValue>>` where `TKey : AValue`, use `ContainsKey(...)` to test for matching keys and `GetByKey(...)` to retrieve the first matching value.
-Use `AValue.MatchOptions` for exact, equality, substring, regex, or broader AValue matching behavior.
-Use `ContainsKey(...)` before `GetByKey(...)` when missing keys are expected because `GetByKey(...)` throws `KeyNotFoundException` if no key matches.
+When the source is IEnumerable<KeyValuePair<TKey,TValue>> where TKey : AValue, prefer the non-throwing AValue-keyed TryGetValue(...) helper overloads for exact key matching.
+Use source.TryGetValue("KeyName", defaultValue) when the caller needs the original TValue type and has an appropriate default value.
+Use source.TryGetValue("KeyName") when the caller wants the matched value as AValue; this overload returns AValue.Empty when no matching key is found.
+These helpers use AValue.MatchOptions.Exact against the AValue key.
-Prefer `TryGetValue(...)` when a non-throwing value lookup is available and missing keys are normal.
+Prefer these helpers over ContainsKey(...) plus GetByKey(...) when missing keys are normal, because TryGetValue(...) is non-throwing.
+Use ContainsKey(...) plus GetByKey(...) only when the code specifically needs separate existence testing or the throwing behavior is intentional.
+Do not manually iterate key/value pairs or convert every AValue key to string just to find a key when these helpers are available.
+For nested CDT/map traversal, prefer line.TryGetValue("TrackId", AValue.Empty) or line.TryGetValue("TrackId") over TryApply<IDictionary<...>>(...) or manual dictionary conversion.

 Important nested document / CDT navigation rule:
 When a generated property represents a document, JSON object, map, list, CDT, JsonDocument, or List<JsonDocument>, do not assume requested fields exist directly at the first level.